kevinzous/DE_learning/README.md

 |cons|- some tools used in the course are not that relevant in the industry (ex: Pentaho Data Integration, Web Pivot Table...)|

----
 ## 3 - Books

-* The Data Warehouse Toolkit,  Ralph Kimball and Margy Ross [(PDF link)](http://aatinegar.com/wp-content/uploads/2016/05/Kimball_The-Data-Warehouse-Toolkit-3rd-Edition.pdf).
+* **The Data Warehouse Toolkit**, Ralph Kimball and Margy Ross [(PDF link)](http://aatinegar.com/wp-content/uploads/2016/05/Kimball_The-Data-Warehouse-Toolkit-3rd-Edition.pdf).
-It is considered as the bible for dimension modeling
+It is considered as the bible for dimension modeling.

-* Anki flashCards chapters 1,2,3 : soon
+	Anki flashCards chapters 1,2,3 : soon